himanshimodi/ReState/README.md

 Replace the values with your actual Appwrite credentials.
 You can obtain these credentials by signing up & creating a new project on the Appwrite website.

 Start the App

 npx expo start

 In the output, you'll find options to open the app in a:

-1]Development build
+Development build

-2]Android emulator
+Android emulator

-3]iOS simulator
+iOS simulator

-4]Expo Go, a limited sandbox for trying out app development with Expo
+Expo Go, a limited sandbox for trying out app development with Expo